-Executive Vice President of Administration, served as director of Effective May 1, 2003 administration of CEM
+Executive Vice President of Administration,

-Joined CEMEX in 1985 and has administration of CEMEX Espana from 1992 to 1994, general director of administration and finance of CEMEX Espana from 1994 to 1996, president of CEMEX Venezuela from 1996 to 1998, and president of the South American and Caribbean region since 1998.
+Joined CEMEX in 1985 and has served as director of administration of CEMEX Espana from 1992 to 1994, general director of administration and finance of CEMEX Espana from 1994 to 1996, president of CEMEX Venezuela from 1996 to 1998, and president of the South American and Caribbean region since 1998.
 Effective May 1, 2003, he will serve as Executive Vice President of Administration.
 He is a graduate in public accounting and holds a master's degree in administration and finance from ITESM.
 Previously, he worked for Grupo Industrial Alfa, S.A. de C.V. from 1979 to 1985.

-Mario de la Garza,

-Vice President of
+Mario de la Garza.
+Vice President of Administration

-Administration

 Joined CEMEX in 1965 and has held several positions in CEMEX, including director of accounting from 1985 to 1989, director of affiliates from 1989 to 1994, and director of administration from 1994 to 1996, when he was named vice president of administration.
 Effective May 1, 2003, he will retire from CEMEX.
-He is a graduate in philosophy and C.P.A. from Universidad Autonoma de Nuevo Leon and attended the ''Programa de Alta Direccion de Empresas, AD2'' IPADE (Instituto Panamericano de Alta Direccion de Empresas).
+He is a graduate in philosophy and C.P.A. from Universidad Autonoma de Nuevo Leon and attended the 'Programa de Alta Direccion de Empresas, AD2'' IPADE (Instituto Panamericano de Alta Direccion de Empresas).